molily/molily.de/_testing-angular/testing-components-with-spectator.md

 Both [example applications](../example-applications/#example-applications) are tested with our element helpers and also with Spectator.
 The former specs use the suffix `.spec.ts`, while the latter use the suffix `.spectator.spec.ts`.
 This way, you can compare the tests side-by-side.

-TIn this chapter, we will discuss testing the Flickr search with Spectator.
+In this chapter, we will discuss testing the Flickr search with Spectator.

 ## Component with an Input